kanggun-ucsd/LeagueOfLegends/README.md

 ### Data Cleaning

+First thing I needed to have was data that only consisted of rows of team.
+I noticed that the 'position' column has not only tells the position of individual players role in the game but also indicates team states.
+So I queried so that I only have rows that have 'position' equal to the string 'team'.
+Then I just pulled those four columns out.
+I checked for missing values and it seems like there is none.

+Here is the head of the cleaned dataframe:

 | gameid                |   gamelength |   totalgold | victory   |
 |:----------------------|-------------:|------------:|:----------|
 | ESPORTSTMNT01_2690210 |         1713 |       47070 | False     |